 - Participation in Hasidut course (Sunday and Tuesday, 5:15-7 PM)

-At least one of the candidate’s two recommendation letters should be from a supervisor who can speak to the candidate’s relevant community experience and potential growth and contributions through the fellowship is required.
+At least one of the candidate’s two recommendation letters should be from a supervisor who can speak to the candidate’s relevant research experience and potential growth and contributions through the fellowship is required.
 This may be one of the two letters of recommendation required for the YP application, or an additional recommendation.
 The letter must be submitted along with the Fellowship Application and the Pardes Year Program application.